conan-io/docs/uploading_packages/remotes.rst

 .. note::

     If you are working in a team, you probably want to use the same remotes everywhere: developer machines, CI.
-The ``conan config install`` command can automatically define the remotes in a conan client, as well as other resources as profiles.
+The ``conan config install`` command can automatically define the remotes in a Conan client, as well as other resources as profiles.
 Have a look at the
-    :ref:`conan config install<conan_config_install>` command.
+    :ref:`conan_config_install` command.

 .. _`conan-center`: https://bintray.com/conan/conan-center